commercetools/commercetools-postman-collection/README.md

 some key benefits of using Postman collection of commercetools APIs.
 * Works with minimum technical knowledge.
 * No coding is required, its ready to be used as soon as you have a trial project with commercetools as minimum requirement.
-* Easier to explore all the API endpoints, and helps you get a holistic view of how platform and other services works.
+* Easier to explore all the API endpoints, and helps you get a holistic view of how the platform and other services work.

 [Get Started here](GettingStarted.md) with commercetools Postman collection.